emanuelfeld/circuitry-tools/index.md

 ### Diagram Examples

-Each series/parallel circuit segment image below is followed by the text you would enter in the box above to represent its configuration of resistors or capacitors.
+Each example shows an image of a circuit segment (with resistors or capacitors), followed by the text 'diagram' you would use to represent it in the box above.

 <img src="img/circuit1.png">